Adding a Query Tile to a Dashboard

 To make a long story short, Looks are designed to be shared among multiple Dashboards: you can create a single Look and then import it into a million different Dashboards.
 Query Tiles, by contrast, are one-offs: there’s no way to create a single Query Tile and then share that tile with other Dashboards.
 If you make a change to a Look, that same change appears on every Dashboard that uses the Look.
 That can be a good thing, or it can be a not-so-good thing; it just depends on the situation.

 And here’s a neat trick: it’s possible to add a Look to a Dashboard and then convert it to a Query Tile.
-That might not seem like a big deal, but that means that you can later modify the original Look (or move the Dashboard to another Space) and not have your Dashboard affected in any way.
+That might not seem like a big deal, but that means that you can later modify the original Look (or move the Dashboard to another folder) and not have your Dashboard affected in any way.

 To convert a Look Tile to a Query Tile: